christofsteel/syng/README.md

 **Note:** When installing via PyPI, you need to have [libmpv](https://mpv.io/) installed on machine of the playback client.
 Additionally, since version 2.2.1, you also need to have [deno](https://github.com/denoland/deno/) installed for proper YouTube support.

-The Syng client is also packaged for Arch Linux in the [Arch Linux user repository](https://aur.archlinux.org/packages/syng-client)
+The Syng.Rocks! client is also packaged for Arch Linux in the [Arch Linux user repository](https://aur.archlinux.org/packages/syng-client)

 ### Windows